Halophilus/Close-My-Tab/README.md

 This Firefox extension is designed to help users manage their time on distracting websites more effectively.
 By setting time limits and enforcing cooldown periods, it encourages more disciplined browsing habits.

-It encourages producitve browsing habits by assigning time limits to tabs containing distracting content.
+It encourages productive browsing habits by assigning random time limits to tabs containing distracting content ranging from the total time allotment to 10% of that value multiplied by the reduction factor.
 Every second spent on a distracting website decrements from a time allotment.
-Every time a distracting tab is closed, there is a period where the time limits are multiplied by a reducing factor that approaches 1 after a 90 minute cooldown.
+Every time a distracting tab is closed, there is a period where the time limits are multiplied by a reduction factor that approaches 1 after a 90 minute cooldown.
 Every time a distracting tab is opened, the likelihood of a browser closing event at the end of the timer increases by 5%.
 This probability decrements by 2.5% every hour.
 At midnight, time allotment resets, but any remaining cooldown depends on user behavior.
 This was designed as a means of discouraging compulsive browsing behaviors that impede the productive use of the internet.

 The goal of productivity apps shouldn't be to shame and infantalize users into adopting behaviors that don't come to them organically, it should be to create boundaries that arne't overly-restrictive that force the user to think about short and long-term consequences of absent-mindedly sleepwalking through the internet and remind them of the value of their free time.